 How can I correct an error in my Schufa record?

-According to the law, you are entitled to receive a free Schufa report once a year ("Datenübersicht nach § 34 Bundesdatenschutzgesetz").
-You need to fill this order form for the cost-free Schufa report (available in six languages).
+According to the law, you are entitled to receive a free Schufa report once a year ("Datenkopie nach Art.
+15 DS-GVO").
+Learn how in section “How can I obtain a Schufa report for free?”.